sebcsiz/BankingApplication/README.md

 As a user, I want to be able to load my account

+## Instructions for Grader
+- To generate a Bank Account (X) click on the <b>Create Account</b> button in the main menu.
+This will add a new Bank Account (X) to an Account List (Y) accessible via an admin password.

+- To generate the second required event, click any of the buttons given after you created you account.
+For example, you can deposit money, withdraw money, delete your account etc. s
+- When you run the application, you will see a giant picture of Lebron James as the background.
+This is my visual component

+- To save the state of the application to file, click the <b>Log out</b> button.
+This will save your data

+- To load the state of the application from file, click the <b>Load Accounts</b> button that is in the main menu

 All JSON related code is from: https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo <br>
 GUI was made referencing: https://github.students.cs.ubc.ca/CPSC210/SimpleDrawingPlayer-Complete